 Inserting images into content blocks (Enterprise plans only)

-Content blocks enable you to create content that you can share between multiple articles.
+Content blocks let you create content that you can share between multiple articles.
 You can insert images into content blocks in a similar manner to how you include them in help center articles.
 You can add up to 50 images per content block.

 To insert images into content blocks